-- incur additional indebtedness, create liens or provide guarantees; - provide any form of credit or financial assistance to, or enter into any non-arms' length transactions with any of GasLog's affiliates; - sell or otherwise dispose of assets, including ships; - engage in merger transactions; - enter into, terminate or amend any charter; - amend shipbuilding contracts; - change the manager of ships, or; - acquire assets, make investments or enter into any joint venture arrangements outside of the ordinary course of business.
+- incur additional indebtedness, create liens or provide guarantees; - provide any form of credit or financial assistance to, or enter into any non-arms' length transactions with any of GasLog's affiliates; - sell or otherwise dispose of assets, including ships; - engage in merger transactions; - terminate any charter; - change the manager of ships, or; - acquire assets, make investments or enter into any joint venture arrangements outside of the ordinary course of business.

-The Legacy Facility Refinancing also imposes specified financial covenants that apply to GasLog and its subsidiaries on a consolidated basis.
+The Legacy Facility Refinancing also imposes specified financial covenants that apply to the Partnership and GasLog and its subsidiaries on a consolidated basis.